knowit/academy2022.knowit.no/src/pages/programs/team-lead/teknologiledelse.md

 title: "Teknologiledelse"
 teacher: "Pat Kua"
 description:
-  This is a two day workshop on the Team-Lead role and technical leadership in general.
-We will talk about the breadth of the Tech Lead role and why technical leadership like we aim to practice at Knowit is neccessary.
+  "This is a two day workshop on the Team-Lead role and technical leadership in general.
+We will talk about the breadth of the Tech Lead role and why technical leadership like we aim to practice at Knowit is neccessary."
 updated: "2019-08-02"
 author: "Jan Henrik Gundelsby"
 email: "academy@knowit.no"